Eggnog Cheesecake with Candied Pecans and Cranberry Compote

 And I have been making it every year.

 We can’t believe the holidays are around the corner.
-We’re already making a list for our Thanksgiving menu and will be adding this delicious eggnog cheesecake to it.
+We’re already making a list for our holiday dinner and will be adding this delicious eggnog cheesecake to it.

 Serve this cheesecake with a tablespoon of cranberry compote beside it, and you’ll have a wonderful holiday cheesecake to serve family and friends.